Wyoming Cowboys will try to keep the Bridger Rifle in intesifying rivalry with Utah State

 “He texted me the picture and said, 'What are you doing running around the stadium with a rifle?'”
 Bohl said.
 “It was unloaded.
 It's a big sucker, and we have it in a really nice, fancy case."

-The rivalry between the Cowboys and Aggies, who will meet for the 72nd time on Saturday at War Memorial Stadium (7:45 p.m., FS2), isn’t on the same level of the Border War.
+The rivalry between the Cowboys and Aggies, who will meet for the 72nd time on Saturday at War Memorial Stadium (7:45 p.m., FS2), isn’t on the same level as the Border War.

 But Utah State has helped fill some of the void of regional gridiron strife lost since BYU and Utah left the Mountain West.